IrascibleBasil/pharis-mod-list/finishingUp.md

 ## Activating Groundcover **[*OpenMW Only*]**

+> **Warning**
+>
-**Important Note: Do not activate grass plugins in the right pane of MO2 or in the OpenMW launcher, do not add content lines for groundcover plugins in openmw.cfg**
+> Do not activate grass plugins in the right pane of MO2 or in the OpenMW launcher, do not add content lines for groundcover plugins in `openmw.cfg`.

-Add the following lines to your **settings.cfg**:
+Add the following to your `settings.cfg`:
 ```
 [Groundcover]
 enabled = true